 Getting around the island is a breeze.
 There’s no way you can get lost, with just one main road circling the island at a 50 km/h max limit, ensuring that you’ll stay in sync with the island vibe.
 There are efficient buses that run in clockwise and anti-clockwise routes.
 If you’re lucky, you might even get ‘Mr. Hopeless’ as your driver.
 If he’s not doing his incredibly funny comedy act or dishing out valuable visitor tips, he’ll probably be serenading you with some Andrea Bocelli classics (”time to, say goodbye….”).
 Another way to get around is by scooter.
 I’m pretty sure Rarotonga has the highest per capita scooter to people ratio and in any case – there are lots of them around.
 You can always cruise the island in style with a Mini Copper from Polynesian Rentals or with a comfy car from Go Cook Islands.

 The best way to start any visit is by checking out the local market, and Rarotonga just happens to have one of the best markets in all the South Pacific.
 There’s no better place to be on a Saturday morning, other than at the Punanga Nui Market.
 This is the best place to stock up on fresh fruits & vegetables, ukuleles, colorful sarongs and even the famous black pearls of the Cook Islands.
 If all that shopping makes you thirsty, mix whatever you feel like in a fresh smoothie to keep you going, until the live entertainment starts, always in 5-10 ‘Cook Island minutes’ from now… Gotta love island time!

 As for the entertainment, it was getting evident that pretty much every Cook Islander knows how to sing and dance.
-Words on the island is that the second thing a baby learn after walking is… dancing.
+Words on the island is that the second thing a baby learns after walking is… dancing.
 With traditional drummers in the back, a group of children who travel around the world showcasing Cook Islands culture took center stage.
 In between their numbers, legendary local singer Andre Tapena came on stage with beautiful songs about the Cook Islands.
 These guys sure are proud of their paradise!